 In a professional kitchen, Chefs use the heads of the shrimp to make a broth that they will use later on, in the main dish containing only the cleaned shrimps.
 So it's something like a broth.
 But this is a bit fussy to do when cooking at home and you just want to serve your family a quick dinner, and not feed the crowd of a restaurant.

-If shrimps go well with tomato sauce, then they go extremely well with fresh tomato sauce.
-It’s that natural sweetness that exists both in the shrimps and the tomatoes.
+If shrimps go well with tomato sauce, then they go extremely well with a sauce that contains some fresh tomatoes as well.
+It's that natural sweetness that exists both in the shrimps and the tomatoes.
 And when these two bind together the results are truly scrumptious!

 How To Clean & Prepare The Shrimps